Form 1099 K Reporting Requirements for Payment Settlement Entities

 - TIN Matching Program

-Use the IRS Taxpayer Identification Number (TIN) Matching Program to ensure the Forms 1099-K you submit have the correct TIN.
-The program permits you to verify the TIN furnished by the taxpayer before you file the Forms 1099-K.
+Use the IRS Taxpayer Identification Number (TIN) Matching Program an Internet based pre-filing e-service, to ensure the Forms 1099-K you submit has the correct TIN.
+The program permits you to verify the TIN furnished by the taxpayer against IRS records prior to filing information returns.

 - Name Control